dougabugg/python-recursive-descent-parser/README.md

 Call the parse method on the rule object obtained from the context, and get a 2 tuple with the ending offset and the root node of the parse tree.

 # Frontend - Data Model
+The `grammar` function returns the grammar context and grammar builder objects.
+The context object lets you create named rules by assigning rule expressions to attributes, and create forward declarations simply by referencing an attribute and defining/assigning to it later.
+The `grammar` takes an optional `comment_rule` parameter, which allows you to supply a rule to be interleaved between all joined rules.
+The comment rule is automatically made zero or more and silenced (no node output), but this behavior can be override by using the `raw_comment_rule` parameter.

 The builder object is used to override the semantics of built-in types and operators, and use them to construct grammar rules.
 When constructing a rule, you must take care to use operators on builder objects and not on built-in types.
 For example, the following code is an error:
 ```py
 c.my_rule = "terminal" + [c.other_rule]